briankoser/sfc-listeners-guide/episodes/0091-calling-all-podcasters-and-other-announcements.md

   - Koby

 notable_moments:
 prophecy:
+  - host: Koby
-  - {"host": "Koby", "prediction": "Strangers and Aliens will do something with James Bond in the next few days.", "veracity": false, "comments": ""}
+    prediction: Strangers and Aliens will do something with James Bond in the next few days.
+    veracity: false
 future_episodes:
   - <i class="work-title">The Booth at the End</i> season 2
 celebrity_invites: